imliam/sass-utility-classes/README.md

 @import "~sass-utility-classes/src/styles";
 ```

-If not using Sass, you can include the prebuilt `styles.css` file in the build directory as a regular.
+You can instead include the prebuilt `styles.css` file from the build directory as a regular CSS file in your HTML.

 ```html
 <link rel="stylesheet" href="/link/to/built/styles.css" />